 - Lie down or tilt your head back.
 With your index finger, pull down the lower lid of your eye to form a pocket.

-- Hold the dropper close to your eye with the other hand.
+- To use the eye drops: Hold the dropper close to your eye with the other hand.
 Drop the correct number of drops into the pocket made between your lower lid and eyeball.
 Gently close your eyes.
-Place your index finger over the inner corner of your eye for 2 to 3 minutes (this is very important if you are giving this medicine to a baby or child).
+Place your index finger over the inner corner of your eye for 2 to 3 minutes.
 Do not rinse or wipe the dropper or allow it to touch anything, including your eye.
 Put the cap on the bottle right away.
 Keep the bottle upright when you are not using it.

 - Store the medicine at room temperature, away from heat and direct light.